Tsar1k/JustGame/README.md

 # JustGame
-Fun game project on Python for my practice.
+Fun game project on Python for practice.